cynynpri/analyze_env/ReadMe.md

 # Cyan's analyze_env
 My Jupyter lab environment on Python and R.
+This container is available pytorch, r and opencv.

 ## How to use
 1. Execute build root environment command.
 ```bash